ibm-cloud-docs/watson-assistant/web-chat-develop.md

 :   You can customize the strings that define the various labels and hardcoded phrases displayed by the web chat.
 To customize strings, use the [`updateLanguagePack()`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updatelanguagepack){: external} instance method to replace strings in the current language pack.
 For more information, see [Languages](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#languages){: external}.

 Supporting global audiences {: #global-audiences}
 :   By default, the strings displayed by the web chat are in English.
 To change to a different language, use the [`updateLanguagePack()`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updatelanguagepack){: external} instance method to replace the current language pack with one of the available translated language packs.
-For more information, see [Supporting global audiences](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-global).
+For more information, see [Supporting global audiences](/docs/watson-assistant?topic=watson-assistant-web-chat-develop-global).

 ### Opening, closing, and rendering the web chat window
-{: #web-chat-customize-open}
+{: #web-chat-develop-open}

 Replacing the default launcher {: #replace-launcher}
 :   To better integrate with your website, you might want to replace the built-in launcher icon with a different mechanism for opening the web chat.
 To hide the default launcher, set the [`showLauncher`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#optionsshowLauncher){: external} configuration option to `false`.
 To open the web chat based on some other interaction, use the [`openWindow`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#openwindow){: external} instance method.